 Hunting guests are also allowed two fox with the purchase of hunting licenses.
 Luckily, they are commonly seen during deer hunts.

 We encourage guests to pack lightly so that you can take your fish home and avoid additional baggage fees.
 Most guests won’t need more than 3-4 sets of clothes.
 Outdoor temperatures can range from 50-80 degrees during the Summer.
 However, it can get a little chilly, so we recommend bringing a warm change of clothes or layers, like long sleeves and hoodies.
 Or, guests are always welcome to purchase a Krimson Trail hoodie at the lodge.

 On the other hand, rain gear is always a must!
 The weather on Kodiak can be very unpredictable.
 It often changes fast, so you always want to be prepared for the chance of rain.
 Rain gear and boots can be provided, but most bring their own.
-Here are a few affordable recommendations:
+Click here for a few affordable recommendations.

 Since our hunts are not guided, guests are required to bring all their necessary gear and equipment.
 Below is a suggested packing list & recommendations.

 Disclaimer: This extensive list contains suggested items- all items may not be necessary or required.
 Needs vary from person to person and each hunter best knows what they need to be prepared and comfortable.
 Click here for hunting gear recommendations.

 Rifle + ammunition

 Bow + accessories (arrows, broad heads, release, etc.)

 Sharp hunting knife (buck and/or havalon, skinning/caping knife)

 Warm hat + variety of gloves